I need YOU to make my books the best they can be. And best of all, you read my books for FREE before anybody else even

 Plus, you’re getting in on the ground level, and will totally have bragging rights over everyone who comes after.
 With your help, I’m going to make this series take off, and everyone who sees your name in the Acknowledgements will know you are one of the first who ever saw this series come to life!

 I’m revising my Fae Queendom series.
 That’s right… you’ll get to read not just one RH book but SIX.
 All for FREE.
 (Because who can settle for just one, am I right?)

 Each book is around 80,000 words long.
 (Compare to other books here to help visualize what this means… Zoom in.)

 Six free books in exchange for your feedback!
 Not bad.

 Glori never fit in.
 She’s much taller than the other girls, and they call her “fairy girl” thanks to her pointy ears.
 Turns out, they were right — almost, anyway.
 On her birthday, she shapeshifts and learns she’s not human, after all.
 But when the Elven Guard shows up to protect her, she can’t believe she’s destined to become queen of the Fae.
-Does she really belong among the Elves?
+Will she finally find a place she belongs?

 The Elven Guard asks much of her, but keep many secrets of their own.
 Like how exactly she’s supposed to restore the Fae people’s lost magic through some mysterious ceremony involving five consorts.
 How exactly does that work, anyway?